 While you can’t fend off every kind of malfunction, there are a few steps that you can take to proactively maintain your final drive, reducing the likelihood of downtime.
 These include:

 Bobcat, Caterpillar, Hitachi, John Deere, Komatsu, and Kubota are just some of the superior heavy equipment part brands offered at MiniFinalDrives.com.
-Our family-owned company is nationally recognized for our extensive selection of new OEM final drives and travel motors.
+Our family-owned company is nationally recognized for our extensive selection of new OEM Final Drive Motors with Travel Motors.
 Call us today for responsive service and ultra-fast shipping!